Knowledge Base Sections ▾

 Vision: An Era of Abundance

-The ultimate goal is the «Age of Abundance»: a world where AI is as accessible as electricity, the cost of a robot drops to $100, and the cost of routine labor tends to zero.
-This is not utopia — it's an extrapolation of current trends.
-The cost of AI inference is falling by an order of magnitude every 18 months.
-Open models (Qwen3-235B, Llama, DeepSeek) are already competing with proprietary ones.
-Gonka + open models = the infrastructure for this future.
+The ultimate goal is the “Age of Abundance”: a world where AI is as accessible as electricity, the cost of a robot falls to $100, and the cost of routine labor trends toward zero.
+This isn't a utopia — it's an extrapolation of current trends.
+The cost of AI inference drops by an order of magnitude every 18 months.
+Open-source models (Qwen3-235B, Llama, DeepSeek) already compete with proprietary ones.
+Gonka + open models = infrastructure for this future.

 Behind Gonka is a family with a scientific legacy (Nobel prize validation of the father's work), a Snap exit for ~$64M, a second company with $18M in investments, and $80M from leading global funds (Coatue, Bitfury, Insight Partners, Benchmark).
 This is not an anonymous crypto project — the founders have a 20-year public track record, verifiable biographies, and an ascending trajectory: each successive company is more complex and ambitious than the last.